phuongnd08/simple_provision/README.md

 # Introduction
-This based on the work that brandonhilkert initally carried to automate EC2 deployment with YAML and SHELL script, bring the good spirit: SIMPLE, and JUST WORK to the world of Digital Ocean.
+This is based on the work that brandonhilkert initally carried to automate EC2 deployment with YAML and SHELL script, bring the good spirit: SIMPLE, and JUST WORK to the world of Digital Ocean.